 The deckchair might be a classic piece of furniture but there’s no reason why you can’t stamp it with your own personal aesthetic.
 The wooden frame can be transformed with a simple lick of pastel chalk paint, and you can customise almost any hard-wearing fabric to form the seat.
 Decorate to suit your taste with colours, patterns, names or whatever embellishments may appeal.

-Essentially, anything that will persuade plants to grow on the vertical, with or without the support of a wall, can be turned into trellis.
+Essentially, anything that will persuade plants to grow on the vertical, with or without the support of a garden wall, can be turned into trellis.
 Old bike wheels’ spokes make them perfect for a quirky industrial look, while reclaimed window frames no longer fit for purpose but with life in them yet can create a pretty, rustic air.

 Flower pots and planters

 Perhaps more than any other garden accessory, flower pots and planters can be fashioned from almost anything.
 Hanging tyres and out-of-commission rowing boats, old lampshades and large decorative cake tins, vintage loos and old chimney pots – they all look fantastic when flowing abundantly with colourful florals.